Hannibal's crossing of the Alps: Crossing the Rhône

 During this time, Hannibal had been completing his preparations to cross the Rhône.
 At this, the Carthaginian preparations had been particularly obvious and loud – Hannibal had ordered the preparations to be made without concern for secrecy, knowing full well that Hanno's corps was marching down the eastern bank of the Rhône to attack the Cavares.
 His preparations were designed to draw their attention away from their northern flank and focus their attention on his own preparations.
 Three days after setting out, Hanno arrived behind a tributary of the Rhone and gave the previously agreed upon signal to let Hannibal know that his force had arrived.
 Hannibal immediately ordered the boats to cross.
 The small corps was observing the principal army closely, and on seeing it start its crossing, prepared to descend on the Cavares while the army was crossing.

-The crossing itself was carefully designed to be as smooth as possible.
-Every detail was well thought out.
-The heavy horsemen were put across furthest upstream, and in the largest boats, so that the boats that Hannibal had less confidence in could be rowed to the western bank in the lee of the larger and more sturdy craft.
+The crossing itself was carefully designed to be as smooth as possible, details were thought out.
+The heavy horsemen were put across furthest upstream, and in the largest boats, so that the boats that Hannibal had less confidence in could be rowed to the western bank, in the lee of the larger and more sturdy craft.
 As for the horses themselves, most of them were swum across the river at the side and stern of each boat.
 However, some were put on boats fully saddled and ready for immediate use, so that, once they debouched from the river, they could cover the infantry and the rest of the army while it formed up to attack the barbarians.

+Transporting the elephants to the opposite bank was so difficult.
+Two large piers whose, lengths were 100 feet, were built, and tied to large rafts.
+The soil was laid on the rafts and piers, thus when the elephants were pulled on the rafts in river they thought they were still on the land.
+Some rafts capsized because of the fact that some of the elephants feared but the river was shallow enough for them to wade towards the far side by keeping their trunk over the water surface.
+The Carthaginians took successfully all elephants to the far side.

 Seeing that the Carthaginians were finally crossing, the Cavares rose from their entrenchments and prepared their army on the shore near the Carthaginian landing point.
 The troops started to shout and jeer at each other while the Carthaginian army was in the midst of crossing.
 These sorts of exchanges consisted primarily of encouraging their own men and challenging the other army to battle.
-Often in antiquity, to intimidate their enemy, troops would be ordered to pound their shields with their weapons and raise loud cries at precisely the same moment to create the greatest amount of noise.
+Often during this period, to intimidate their enemy, troops would be ordered to pound their shields with their weapons and raise loud cries at precisely the same moment to create the greatest amount of noise.